 Repeat the whole process for each of the remaining sections.
 Remember that you already have fabric inside some of the slots so it can be tricky but persevere.
 It can be done.

 Once you have completed all 4 quarters you need to apply the ribbon to cover the joints and finish it off.
 I used a sparkly ribbon for effect.
 Use the hot or cold melt glue gun to apply the ribbon around the sphere covering all the joints.
 Then add a hanger using the glue.
 I have taken to using a cool melt glue gun to protect my fingers (the glue is not as hot).
 On my bauble there is a fitted hanger so I did not need that step.

 So there you have your completed bauble.
 You can make them in lots of different sizes and with any fabric so have a go and experiment.

 If you are looking to make different Christmas ornaments then check out my other tutorials:

-Remember to pin this tutorial for later so that you do not lose it!
+Remember to pin this tutorial on Pinterest for later so that you do not lose it!